bobbingwide/oik-css/README.md

 * MySQL
 * none

-If you want to display syntax highlighted CSS without affecting the current display use [bw_geshi css]
+If you want to display syntax highlighted CSS without affecting the current display use [bw_geshi css].

 # What version of GeSHi does oik-css use?